According to Allergy UK, a whopping 44% of British adults now suffer from at least one allergy.

 HEPA-type, True-HEPA and activated carbon air filtration

-Photocatalytic oxidation air sterilization (PCO)
+Photocatalytic oxidation air sterilisation (PCO)

 UV-C air sterilisation

-Ionizer air purification
+Ioniser air purification

 Ozone generating air purification*

 Step 3.
-Decide on the maintenance cost
+Calculate the maintenance cost

 Enjoying the pollutant-free air in your living or working space will involve individual costs, for example, the cost of electricity or replacement of filters or built-in modules such as UV-C and PCO units.

-Multiple fans speedfeature controls the airflow in the room.
+Multiplefan speedsfor controlling the airflow in the room.